-Sometimes Ewing sarcoma can start in the soft tissues of the body.
-This is called extraosseous Ewing sarcoma (extra means outside, osseous means bone), or soft tissue Ewing sarcoma.
-They are often treated in the same way as Ewing sarcomas that start in the bone.
+Sometimes Ewing sarcoma can start in the soft tissue near the bone.
+This is called extraosseous Ewing sarcoma.
+Extra means outside, osseous means bone.
+It can also be called soft tissue Ewing sarcoma.
 Sometimes these cancers are called primitive neuroectodermal tumours (PNETs).

-Pain is the most common symptom of bone cancer.
-But symptoms may vary, depending on where the cancer is.
-There may be some swelling in the area, and it may be painful to touch.
+Pain is the most common symptom of bone cancer, including Ewing sarcoma.
+But symptoms may vary, depending on what part of the body the cancer is in.

 Primary bone cancer is sometimes found when a bone breaks after a minor fall or accident.
 This is because it has been weakened by the cancer.

-These symptoms can be caused by other conditions that are more common than bone cancer.
-If you have any swelling or unexplained bone pain, get it checked by your GP.
+Most of the time, these symptoms are caused by other conditions that are more common than bone cancer.
+But if you have any swelling or unexplained bone pain, get it checked by your GP.

 Tell your GP if the pain happens at night and when you are resting.